-While most have experienced a sugar headache at some time in their lives it is not well known in medical circles.
+While most of us have experienced a sugar headache at some time in their lives it is not well-known in medical circles.
 It might even surprise you to learn that the exact causes of all headaches are a bit of a mystery.
-Migraines and cluster headaches are thought to be vascular (having to do with blood flow) but how blood changes create a headache is unknown; the same is true of the sugar headache.
+Scientists have discovered that both migraines and cluster headaches change blood flow in the brain, but exactly how blood flow changes create a headache is unknown.
+The same is true of the sugar headache.

-I view the sugar headache as a toxicity or dehydration event and while it might be an annoyance it could also be the sign of something more dangerous.
-Let’s look at dehydration ad toxicity and see how they might cause a headache.
+I view the sugar headache as a toxicity or dehydration event and while it might be an annoyance, it could also be the sign of something more dangerous.
+Let’s look at dehydration and toxicity and see how they might cause a headache.

 Dehydration is a common way to get a headache and sugar can lead to dehydration.
-Eating too much sugar dehydrates your body in two ways.
+Eating too much sugar pulls water out of your body in two ways.

 - Urination: One of the ways that your body has of getting rid of excess sugar is to dump it in your urine.
 This is especially true of diabetics, who have to go to the bathroom a lot.

 The other way to think about sugar is to consider it a toxic event.

 While your body runs on glucose (a simple sugar) it was never meant to have a ton of simple sugars running around in your blood.
 If you look to nature, you would find that there are almost no foods that contain the high amount of sugar you would find in any soda or piece of cake.
 If natural foods do contain a high amount of sugar it is often bound up and hard to get to (like in a sugar cane).
 The only way to get a large amount of sugar into your body is to have that sugar processed before you put it in your mouth.